Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Summary

 \gdef\thefigure{\thesection.\arabic{figure}}

 \begin{appendix}

 {A\arabic{table}} {A\arabic{figure}}

 Table~\ref{tab:colsfinalcatalog} provides a description of the parameters we report for candidate VMP/EMP stars from the combined SMSS/SAGES sample, based on the information provided by \citet{Huang2022, Huang2023}.
-Note that we have included photometric-metallicity estimates based on the individual $u$-band and $v$-band filters, as well as their combination.
-Note that, for completeness, we have included information for all of the stars with available photometric-metallicity estimates, regardless of their metallicities, errors in their derived metallicities, or reddening.
-The full table is made available in the online material.
+We included stars with adopted photometric-metallicity estimates in the range $-4.0 < {\rm [Fe/H]} \leq -2.0$, based on the individual $u$-band and $v$-band filters, as well as their combination.
+Note that, for completeness, we have included information for all of the stars with available photometric-metallicity estimates, regardless of their metallicities obtained by any filters, errors in their derived metallicities, or reddening.
+The full table of 1,291,424 stars is made available in the online material.

 Table~\ref{tab:finalcatalog} is a listing of the candidate VMP/EMP stars on disk-like orbits stars we employ, providing the data needed for further analysis and/or spectroscopic follow-up observations.
-We have only included stars with adopted photometric-metallicity estimates in the range $-4.0 < {\rm [Fe/H]} \leq +0.5$, errors in their adopted metallicities err$_{\rm [Fe/H]} \leq 0.5$ dex, stars with a difference of less than $\pm 0.5$ dex between the $u$-band and $v$-band based abundances ($|\rm[Fe/H]_{ub} - \rm[Fe/H]_{vb}|$), and reddening $E (B-V) \le 0.3$.
-We also only included stars having derived errors in their orbital rotation velocities v$_{\phi}$ $\leq 25$ \kms, and relative errors in \zmax\ $\leq 0.30$ and \Rmax\ $\leq 0.30$.
-Note that the listed metallicity errors are internal errors.
+From the candidates of Table~\ref{tab:colsfinalcatalog}, we only included the stars with errors in their adopted metallicities err$_{\rm [Fe/H]} \leq 0.5$\,dex and stars with a difference of less than $\pm 0.5$\,dex between the $u$-band- and $v$-band-based abundances ($|\rm[Fe/H]_{ub} - \rm[Fe/H]_{vb}|$).
+For the reddening cut, the numbers of stars that would be excluded, depending on $E(B-V) \le$ 0.1, 0.2, 0.3, 0.4, and 0.5, are approximately 1.72 million, 0.23 million, 17,000, 2, and 0, respectively.
+The numbers of VMP/EMP stars that would be removed by these cuts are about 3,000, 500, 5, and no VMP/EMP stars for $E(B-V) >$ 0.4.
+Thus, we chose to only include the stars with $E(B-V) \le 0.3$ for our analysis.
+We also included stars having derived errors in their orbital rotation velocities v$_{\phi}$ $\leq 25$ \kms, and relative errors in \zmax\ $\leq 0.30$ and \Rmax\ $\leq 0.30$.